TCOMM911

 Training Programs

 All of TCOMM 911’s Public Safety Telecommunicators go through this extensive in-house training program, designed to give new employees the skills and confidence needed to work in a fast-paced, challenging work environment.
 They are cross-trained and ready to work at any position within the communications center.
 Telecommunicators are required to become CPR certified within the first thirty days of hire.
-They are also required to become certified in Criteria Based Medical Dispatch, National Incident Management System (NIMS) programs and the Telecommunicator1/Telecommunicator2 (T1/T2) programs sponsored by the Criminal Justice Training Center (CJTC).
+They are also required to become certified in Criteria Based Medical Dispatch, National Incident Management System (NIMS) programs and the Telecommunicator 1/Telecommunicator 2 (T1/T2) programs sponsored by the Washington State 911 Program Office.

-After successfully completing the in-house training, employees begin learning call receiving functions, utilizing the techniques taught in the classroom based setting while working one-on-one with a Communications Training Officer (CTO).
+After successfully completing the in-house academy, employees begin learning call receiving functions, utilizing the techniques learned while working one-on-one with a Communications Training Officer (CTO).
 After meeting the requirements necessary to call receive on their own, they begin the next phase of training.
-This next step teaches them how to dispatch for fire/EMS and, upon meeting those training requirements, they begin the final phase of dispatching for law enforcement.
-Once this is complete, Public Safety Telecommunicators are considered fully trained and released to work on their own at all positions.
-Overall, the process from date of hire to becoming fully trained takes between 12-18 months.
+This teaches them how to dispatch for fire/EMS and, upon meeting those training requirements, they begin the final phase of law enforcement dispatch.
+Once complete, Public Safety Telecommunicators are considered fully trained and released to work on their own at all positions.
+Overall, the process from date of hire to becoming fully trained takes between 18-24 months.

 Training Supervisor

-The Training Supervisor administers the training program for the agency, which is a critical component of reducing liability in a high risk profession.
-Ongoing training is critical, and all Telecommunications staff are cross-trained in all dispatch functions to enable them to assist in any sudden change to workload or large scale event.
+The Training Supervisor administers the training program for the agency, which is a critical component of reducing liability in a high-risk profession.
+Ongoing training is critical, and all Telecommunications staff are able to respond to any sudden change in workload or a large-scale event.
 The Training Supervisor ensures all training is up to date and maintains the Agency’s compliance with the Federal Criminal Justice Information Services (CJIS) Division.

 Communications Training Officer

-An integral part of TCOMM 911’s training program utilizes the in-house talents of Telecommunications staff to assist with training efforts.
-The Communications Training Officer (CTO) program consists of certified training officers who provide classroom, hands-on and continuing education to not only TCOMM 911 employees, but to neighboring agencies as well.
-They are also instrumental in guiding new employees during the active learning phase.
+TCOMM 911’s training program utilizes the in-house talents of Public Safety Telecommunicators to assist with training efforts.
+The Communications Training Officer (CTO) program consists of certified trainers who provide classroom and hands-on based continuing education to not only TCOMM 911 employees, but to neighboring agencies as well.
+They are also instrumental in training and mentoring new employees during the active learning phase.

 Contact